marutadam/FD_Charger_v1.0/README.md

-# STM32 Blackpill – Battery Management System
+# STM32 Blackpill – Battery Charging System

-Embedded C project for the STM32F411 “Blackpill” board that implements a complete battery management system (BMS).
+Embedded C project for the STM32F411 “Blackpill” board that implements a complete battery charginga and balancing management system.
 The firmware relies on FreeRTOS together with HAL drivers generated in STM32CubeMX, while an external MCP2515 controller handles CAN communication with the rest of the system.

 ## Key Features
 - CAN bus communication through MCP2515 with UART frame printing for debugging,